carbonblack/cbapi-python/examples/threathunter/threat_intelligence/README.md

 ### Using Validation and Pushing to ThreatHunter in your own code

-Import the module and supporting classes like any other python package:
+Import the module and supporting classes like any other python package, and instantiate a ThreatIntel object:

  ```python
   from threatintel import ThreatIntel